rodolfo-brand/social-links-profile/readme.md

 ## Acknowledgments

-Thanks to Rodrigo Dias and Ricardo Dia from @devemdobro for their general inspiration and support during my learning journey.
+Thanks to Rodrigo Dias and Ricardo Dias from @devemdobro for their general inspiration and support during my learning journey.